k1kolev/info/features/ui-ux-features/tiles.md

 ### Versatile by nature and adaptive by business

 Just as with all the apps in @@name, versatility is a native trait of the Tiles app.

-Tiles adapt to the location they are visualized in.
+Tiles adapt to the location they are visualized in, also known in @@name platform as a widget.

 Using the tile panel in a specific location in your @@name platform is context-driven.
 The app automatically selects only the tiles that are relevant to this location and makes them available for display: